LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 The default web server configuration for Lasso Server will direct all paths beginning with :file:`/lasso9` to Lasso Server.
 This is the default method for accessing LassoApps over the web, though the configuration can be modified for other situations or server requirements.
-See :ref:`server-configuration` below.
+See the section on :ref:`server configuration <lassoapps-server-configuration>` below.

 Resources
 ---------

-Nodes not only serve as containers for sub-nodes, they also represent zero or more resources.
+Nodes not only serve as containers for subnodes, they also represent zero or more :dfn:`resources`.
 These resources represent data files, such as images, CSS, or Lasso source files.
 Resources are used to produce an object that the LassoApp system must then transform into a format suitable for sending back to the client.
 Each resource is associated with a content type.
 This association is done either explicitly using the resource file's name, or by relying on the default content type, which is :mimetype:`text/html`.